 Glaziers specialize in installing different glass products in skylights, windows, mirrors, and other areas where glass is needed.
-A few glaziers also work with marble, granite, plastics, and other materials that are used as glass substitutes.
+Additionally, few glaziers also work with marble, granite, plastics, and other materials that are used as glass substitutes.
 The job is physically demanding and most glaziers work on a full-time basis.
+Next, watch a video to learn what a glazier does.

 How to Become a Glazier